WVUHPC/Introduction-HPC/_episodes/15-scripting.md

 ~~~
 {: .source}

 The sha-bang (`#!`) at the head of a script tells your system that this file is a set of commands to be fed to the command interpreter indicated.
-The `#!` is actually a two-byte magic number, a special marker that designates a file type, or in this case an executable shell script.
+The `#!` is a two-byte magic number, a special marker that designates a file type, or in this case an executable shell script.
 This is the path to the program that interprets the commands in the script, whether it be a shell, a programming language, or a utility.
 This command interpreter then executes the commands in the script, starting at the top.
-For example these are a few other shabangs for some other interpreters:
+For example, these are a few other shabangs for some other interpreters:

 ~~~
 #!/bin/sh